ibm-ecosystem-engineering/watsonx-sustainability-advisor-app/README.md

 1. Goto the root folder of this app.

-2. Run the below commnad to start the app in virtual environment called `venv` .
+2. Run the below command to start the app in virtual environment called `venv` .

 ```
 python -m venv myvenv